 Welcome and thanks for downloading the Google Apps Plugin for WordPress.
-The instructions on this page presume you have installed either the Free, Premium, or Enterprise version of the Google Apps Login plugin and are now attempting to configure the plugin from the ‘Google Apps Login’ page under Settings in your WordPress admin area.
+The instructions on this page presume you have installed one of the Free, Premium, or Enterprise versions of the Google Apps Login plugin and are now attempting to configure the plugin from the ‘Google Apps Login’ page under ‘Settings’ in your WordPress admin area.

-We will guide you through registering your site with Google Developers Console (which you will need to do unless the plugin has already been able to pull the settings through from the free version of the plugin, if you are upgrading to Premium/Enterprise).
+We will guide you through registering your site with Google Developers Console (which you will need to do unless the plugin has already been able to pull the settings through from the free version of the plugin while, upgrading to Premium/Enterprise).
 Please note that your version of the Google Developers Console may vary slightly.

 Within WordPress, start from the page Settings -> Google Apps Login – which is where you probably followed the link to this instructions page.

 The G Suite (Google Apps) domain admin needs to go to https://console.developers.google.com/ (link will open in a new window).
-If you are not the domain admin, you may still have permissions to use the console, so just try it.
-If you are not using G Suite (Google Apps), then just use your regular Gmail account to access the console.
+If you are not the domain admin, you may still be able to use the console, just use your regular Gmail account to access the console if you are not using G Suite (Google Apps)

 You must copy and paste these values of the Client ID and Client Secret key into the boxes back on the WordPress plugin settings screen – i.e. back in your WordPress admin, under Settings -> Google Apps Login.
 For more clarification please see the screenshot given below.

 If you plan to use our Google Drive Embedder extension plugin, then you will also need to enable the ‘Drive API’ and ‘Calendar API’.
 To enable these, in the Google Developers Console, go back to APIs & Services and click Library from the left-hand menu bar.